mykelalvis/FT/Traveller/WORKING/Book 1.md

 and fires shells containing either six 7mm bullets, or one hundred and thirty 3mm pellets.
 In each case, the projectiles weigh a total of 30 grams.
 Velocity for the projectiles is about 350 meters per second.
-A cylindrical magazine containing 10 shells is inserted under the barrel and parallel to it; cartridges are then fed auto- matically into the shotgun for firing.
+A cylindrical magazine containing 10 shells is inserted under the barrel and parallel to it; cartridges are then fed auto-matically into the shotgun for firing.
 Reloading consists of replacing the cylindrical magazine and takes two combat rounds.
 One shot is fired for each pull of the trigger.
 Magazines measure approximately 350mm long by 20mm in diameter and